HuYi0811/Tunnel_Bi-Temporal_Change_Dataset/README.md

 ## Directory Structure

 - real_crack_changes/
-  - images_t1/: images at time 1
+  - A/: images at time 1
-  - images_t2/: images at time 2
+  - B/: images at time 2
-  - labels/: pixel-level change masks
+  - label/: pixel-level change masks

 - synthetic_crack_changes/
-  - images_t1/
+  - A/ images at time 1 which 合成了裂缝
-  - images_t2/
+  - B/ images at time 2
-  - labels/
+  - label/pixel-level change masks

 ## Annotation Format